cabinz/cbias/README.md

 ## Project Structure

+Most of the code and packages are documented with comments and README files.
+Try read them when you have difficult to understand structure or logic of the code.
+There are also a lot of helpful references for beginners to learn how to build a compiler.

-The partial skeleton of the project is as below:
+The rough skeleton of the project is as below:
 ```
 ├─doc
 ├─src